Contact PHA :

 Diagnosis

-• PCR can be used to detect noroviruses because other methods are not sensitive enough to guarantee the absence of norovirus.
+• PCR can detect noroviruses because other methods are not sensitive enough to guarantee the absence of norovirus.

 • Faeces should sent to the Laboratory for confirmation, as other specimens are not sensitive enough to ensure the absence of norovirus.